Graph Neural Networks with Heterophily: Experiments

 As described in \S\ref{sec:h-matrix-estimation}, we can obtain an estimation $\hat{\matH}$ of the class compatiblity matrix $\matH \in [0, 1]^{|\setY|\times|\setY|}$ through the learned parameter $\bar{\mathbf{H}}$.
 To measure the accuracy of the estimation $\hat{\matH}$, we calculate the average error of each element for the estimated $\hat{\matH}$ as following: $\bar{\delta}_{\matH} = \frac{\abs{\hat{\matH} - \matH}}{|\setY|^2}$.

-Figure \ref{fig:heatmap-error} shows an example of the obtained estimation $\hat{\matH}$ on the synthetic benchmark \texttt{syn-products} with homophily ratio $h=0$ using heatmaps, along with the initial estimation derived following \S\ref{sec:training-procedure} which \method{} optimizes upon, and the ground truth empirical compatibility matrix as defined in Definition \ref{dfn:compatibility-matrix}.
+Figure \ref{fig:heatmap-error} shows an example of the obtained estimation $\hat{\matH}$ on the synthetic benchmark \texttt{syn-products} with homophily ratio $h=0$ using heatmaps, along with the initial estimation derived following \S\ref{sec:training-procedure} which \method{} optimizes upon, and the ground truth empirical compatibility matrix as defined in Def. \ref{dfn:compatibility-matrix}.
 From the heatmap, we can visually observe the improvement of the final estimation upon the initial estimation.
-The curve of the estimation error with respect to the number of training epochs also shows that as the estimation error decreases throughout the training process, supporting the observations through the heatmaps.
-These results illustrate the interpretability of our approach, and effectiveness of our modeling of heterophily matrix.
+The curve of the estimation error with respect to the number of training epochs also shows that the estimation error decreases throughout the training process, supporting the observations through the heatmaps.
+These results illustrate the interpretability of parameters $\bar{\mathbf{H}}$, and effectiveness of our modeling of compatibility matrix.